sanjaythrinad/Build_AWS_EC2_Terraform/README.md

     <img src="screenshots/terraform_run_out.png" align="left"/><br>

-6. Once the Terraform script execution completes, you will be able to see below outputs provided by output.tf file and you can validate the new instance details in AWS Portal.
+6. Once the Terraform script execution completes, you will be able to see above outputs provided by output.tf file and you can validate the new instance details in AWS Portal.

     <img src="screenshots/aws_ec2_console.png" align="left"/><br>